-The average aggregate quality of the corn assembled for export early in the 2016/2017 marketing year was better than or equal to U.S. No. 2 on all grade factors, and average moisture content was below that in 2015/2016.
-Chemical composition attributes indicated higher protein, lower starch, and higher oil concentrations than 2015/2016.
-The early 2016/2017 corn exports had lower stress cracks, higher true density, but lower whole kernels and horneous endosperm than in 2015/2016.
-In addition, all of the samples’ aflatoxin and DON (deoxynivalenol or vomitoxin) test results were below the U.S. Food and Drug Administration (FDA) action and advisory levels, respectively.
-Notable U.S. Aggregate quality attributes of the 2016/2017 export samples include:
+The average aggregate quality of the corn assembled for export early in the 2015/2016 marketing year was better than or equal to U.S. No. 2 on all grade factors, and moisture content was below 2014/2015.
+Chemical attributes indicated higher oil and starch, and lower protein in 2015/2016 than the average of the previous four marketing years (4YA1).
+Physical attributes of stress cracks were lower with higher percentages of whole kernels; kernel size was smaller, and true density and horneous endosperm were lower, indicating softer corn than in 2014/2015.
+In addition, the incidences of positive levels of aflatoxin and deoxynivalenol (DON) test results were low, suggesting that average levels of aflatoxins and DON in export shipments were low.
+Notable U.S. Aggregate quality attributes of the early 2015/2016 export samples include:

 - All of the export samples tested below the FDA action level of 20 ppb for aflatoxins.
-A lower proportion of the export samples had no detectable levels of aflatoxins than 2015/2016 and 2014/2015.
+A higher proportion of the export samples had no detectable levels of aflatoxins than 2014/2015.

 - 100% of the corn export samples tested below the FDA advisory levels for DON (5 ppm for hogs and other animals and 10 ppm for chicken and cattle).
 About 99% of the samples had no detectable levels of DON, which was a higher percentage than both the 2014/2015 and 2013/2014 samples.